 Despite the dermolipectomy falling out of favor in that time, a Midwestern surgeon by the name of Dr. Ted Lockwood kept working through the problems of unsightly scars from the dermatolipectomy procedure.
 In the early 1990’s , Dr. Lockwood came up with a solution that at first was hard for most surgeons to accept.
 His technique was to use a layer of the fat tissues known as Scarpa’s fascia as the tension bearing part of the skin closure.
 This is the deeper part of tissues, as opposed to the layers near the surface.

 For the wound closure of this procedure, he proposed putting more tension at the deeper layers.
 The deeper layers were closed with more tension than the layers at the surface.
-Since the superficial layers had less tension this resulted in less spreading of the scar.
-In other words, scars could be thinner.
+Since the superficial layers had less tension this resulted in less spreading of the scar on the surgace.
+As a result of this strategy to suture tighter in the deeper layers of tissue, scars could be thinner.

-His technique also involved less dissection which allowed better blood supply to the surgical area.
+His technique also involved less dissection in the abomen area which allowed better blood supply to the surgical area.
 Better blood supply is critical for healing and helps reduce post surgical complications.
+With better healing, scars have less inflammation, and look better.

 In addition, he designed a procedure named high lateral tension abdominoplasty which put the maximum tension on the far sides of the dermatolipectomy scar.
 Despite his excellent surgical results, the entire concept of putting tension on a wound closure sounded like it went against everything I had been taught in my plastic surgery residency at Yale.
 But at Yale, we were trained to stay open minded and explore.
 Thus, began my journey to find out more about it.